sedenardi/sandersdenardi.com/src/pages/2013-11-23-parsing-json-array/index.md

 console.log(JSON.parse(test)[0]);
 ```

-If you look at the <a href="http://www.json.org/" target="_blank">JSON syntax guide</a> for an array, you'll see that it must encounter an object before another comma.
+If you look at the [JSON syntax guide](http://www.json.org/) for an array, you'll see that it must encounter an object before another comma.

 ![](http://www.json.org/array.gif)